-9. The Commission Secretariat is actively engaged in an initiative of the secretariats of the regional fisheries management organizations (RFMOs) with a principle interest in tuna to promote collaboration, information exchange and consultation (www.tuna-org.org).
-The sixth meeting of the secretariats of tuna-RFMOs was held at New York in May 2006 (summary report presented at Attachment C).
+9. The Secretariat is actively engaged in an initiative of the Secretariat's of the regional fisheries management organizations with a principle interest in tuna to promote collaboration, information exchange and consultation (www.tuna-org.org).
+The sixth meeting of the secretariat's of tuna-RFMOs was held at New York in May 2006 (summary report presented at Attachment C).

-10. At the initiative of Japan, a meeting of the world's five tuna RFMOs will take place at Kobe, Japan in January 2007.
-Available information for this meeting is presented at Attachment D.

-11. TCC2 is invited to provide advice on technical and compliance matters of interest to the WCPFC that could be considered for discussion among tuna RFMOs at the Kobe meeting.
+- 10. At the initiative of Japan, a meeting of the world's five tuna RFMOs will take place at Kobe, Japan in January 2007.
+Available information for this meeting is presented at Attachment D. - 11.
+The Scientific Committee is invited to provide advice on scientific data and other scientific matters of interest to the WCPFC that could be considered for discussion among tuna RFMOs at the Kobe meeting.